dbohdan/pago/README.md

   The agent executable
 - `PAGO_CLIP`:
   The command to use to copy the password to the clipboard.
-  The default differs by platform.
+  The default differs by platform:
-  On Linux and BSD, it is `xclip -in -selection clip`.
+    - Linux and BSD: `xclip -in -selection clip`
+    - macOS: `copy`
 - `PAGO_CONFIRM`:
   Whether pago should ask yes-no questions.
   `0` means pago will assume "yes".
 - `PAGO_DIR`:
   The pago data directory location.
+  Defaults to:
-  Defaults to `~/.local/share/pago` on Linux and BSD.
+    - Linux and BSD: `~/.local/share/pago`
+    - macOS: `~/Library/Application Support/pago`
 - `PAGO_GIT`:
   Whether to use Git
 - `PAGO_LENGTH`: